Home > FAQ

 A optional TIG Torch is available with standard off the shelve 10N series consumables.
 See Brochure for details.
 You can also use any Air Cooled TIG Torch that has a Dinse 50mm power plug and gas valve.

-What input can I plug into?
-What input can I plug into?
+What input power can I plug into?
+What input power can I plug into?

 115vac and 230vac Single Phase.